nicorozco/Networking/FInal Lab/README.md

 # Chat Server
 Authors:
- Client: Nicolas Orozco
+ * Client Implementation: Nicolas Orozco
- Server Implementation: Javier Mojica Hernandez
+ * Server Implementation: Javier Mojica Hernandez

  ## Description:
 A Python implementation of a chat server that allows two clients, running in independent terminals, to communicate with each other